Causality-Respecting Adaptive Refinement for PINNs: Enabling Precise Interface Evolution in Phase Field Modeling: Introduction

 In this study, we propose a combined RBAR-causality method to solve the Allen-Cahn equations with high accuracy.
-To our knowledge, this is the first integration of the causality training method and residual-based adaptive refinement within PINNs to address the Allen-Cahn equations.
+To the best of our knowledge, this work presents the first integration of causality-based training and residual-based adaptive refinement within physics-informed neural networks (PINNs) to achieve accurate surrogate modeling of solutions with sharp interfaces.
+We demonstrate the effectiveness of the proposed approach using the Allen–Cahn equation.
 Our specific contributions are: \begin{itemize} \item We demonstrate that our straightforward approach can effectively resolve the Allen-Cahn equation, characterized by a complex sharp-moving interface.
 This eliminates the need for repetitive training cycles or time-step segmentation of the network, as seen in previous studies \cite{wight2020solving,jung2024ceens}.
-The simplicity of our proposed RBAR-causality method facilitates its potential generalization across various spatiotemporal systems. \item We identify and discuss the 'overshoot and relocate' phenomenon observed in the RBAR-causality combined PINN.
+The simplicity of our proposed RBAR-causality method facilitates its potential generalization across various spatiotemporal systems. \item We identify and discuss the `overshoot and relocate' phenomenon observed in the RBAR-causality combined PINN.
 This phenomenon underscores the exceptional collaborative efficiency of RBAR and causality, highlighting the adaptive error correction capability of the combined approach. \end{itemize}